steffendx/GoNorthWiki/Evne.md

 ### Field list
 In the main part of the form you will see the name of the skill and the list of fields of the skill.
 Here you can change the values of the fields.
 Additionally you can use one of the following buttons on the right of the name of the field:
- * **Arrows**: By clicking on the arrows you can rearrange the fields
+ * **Arrows**: By clicking and dragging the arrows you can rearrange the fields
  * **Door with arrow**: By clicking this icon you can change the script settings of the field.
  Please note: Currently this has no effect since script exporting is not yet implemented.
 I've implemented this to allow users to already set these values when creating quests to be ready for exporting.
- This is not available for multi line text fields since they will not be exported to a script any way.
+ This is not available for multi line text fields and field groups since they will not be exported to a script any way.
  In the dialog you can set the following values:
    * **Additional script names**: You can provide additional names for script exporting here.
 This allows you to export the field to the script multiple times with different names.
 This way you can export CurrentHealLeft as MaxHeal as well for example.
    * **Dont export to script**: Dont export the selected field to the script.